digiapulssi/zabbix-agent/README.md

 Build Digia Pulssi specific Zabbix Agent installation packages.
 The changes introduced by Pulssi are as follows:

 - Use a forked Zabbix agent at https://github.com/digiapulssi/zabbix.
-The changes in the forked version enable new configuration features that allow better control at the monitored host as to the files and logs monitored
+The changes in the forked version enable new security features that allow better control at the monitored host as to the files and logs monitored
 - Bundle monitoring scripts at https://github.com/digiapulssi/zabbix-monitoring-scripts
 - Default configuration does not define hostname but takes it from system hostname